 Each power marketer/generator has a unique capital structure so, based on their unique risk profiles and capital structures, taxpayers’ expectations of reasonable profits will differ.
 Soon we have a tax which varies based upon the financial statements of the taxpayers.
 A tax which does not apply equally at all.

-As the summary evidences, a solution to California’s energy demands is not found in a tax on excess gross receipts from electrical energy distribution to California purchasers.
+Solving California’s energy demands requires an increase in supply, a reduction in demand and a reduction in the reliance on the spot market.
+A tax on excess gross receipts from electrical energy distribution to California purchasers accomplishes none of these goals.